 Categorical Programs Management

-Provides a structural overview of the few remaining state, federal, and other categorical funding programs available to charter schools, including detailed information on how to apply for, manage, comply with, and maximize the benefit of each.
+Provides an overview of the many remaining state, federal, and other categorical funding programs available to charter schools, including detailed information on how to apply for, manage, comply with, and maximize the benefit of each.

 Charter School Attendance Accounting (Classroom- & Nonclassroom-Based)

-Provides participants with an in-depth understanding of the definition and concepts of average daily attendance in the charter school context.
+Provides participants with an in-depth understanding of the definition and concepts of average daily attendance, the primary driver in computing school funding entitlements, specifically in the charter school context and its interaction with innovative instructional practices.
 Includes a discussion of the various forms of school attendance, including compulsory attendance, attendance as it relates to academic credit, credentialing, and attendance for apportionment credit.

 Charter School Financial Accounting

 An overview of charter school accounting, including the accounting cycle; how to establish a chart of accounts and account code structure; electronic accounting systems/packages; and accounting bases and standards.
 This module also provides an overview of these matters in traditional school districts, as well as a more detailed overview of how charter schools address the same challenges and issues.

 Provides an overview of the role and purposes of budgets and financial plans, typical processes and strategies for developing them, as well as how to monitor them during the course of the fiscal year.
 This module will also provide training and hands-on experience for using the Fiscal Crisis and Management Assistance Team’s LCFF calculator for budgeting and planning purposes.